guyman624/thewiki/docs/tutorials/dvdremux.md

 While this isn't a comprehensive list of existing standards, anything outside of this table is exceedingly rare.
 If the aspect ratio you determined does not fall under one of these, it is almost certainly **wrong**

+!!!
+Standards go out the window with NTSC -> PAL conversions, working with such DVDs should be done by correcting SAR/PAR of the NTSC source then figuring out the transform to make the PAL DVD match.
+!!!

 ==- 1.
 Faded column check

 We can the size of black/faded out columns on the image's border, as this can indicate the active area.